Cubical model categories and quasi-categories: From quasi-categories to enriched categories

-\begin{defin}[Joyal, Lurie]\cite{Lurie09} The Joyal model category $\sSet_J$ is the category of simplicial sets $\sSet$ equipped with the model structure whose cofibrations are monomorphisms and weak equivalences are maps $f$ such that $W_c(f)$ is a weak equivalence for the categorical model structure on $\catoccSet$.
+\begin{definition}\cite{Joyal00}\cite{Lurie09} The Joyal model category $\sSet_J$ is the category of simplicial sets $\sSet$ equipped with the model structure whose cofibrations are monomorphisms and weak equivalences are maps $f$ such that $\mathfrak{C}(f)$ is a weak equivalence for the Dwyer-Kan model structure on $\catosSet$.
 The fibrant objects are the quasi-categories.
-Moreover, this is a cartesian closed monoidal model category. \end{defin}
+Moreover, this is a cartesian closed monoidal model category. \end{definition}

-Actually, Lurie shows (and uses this fact as a definition) in \cite{Lurie09} that weak equivalences for the Joyal model structure are maps $f$ such that $\mathfrak{C}(f) =(L_c^{\Delta[1]} \circ W_{c})(f)$ is a weak equivalence.
-Since the functor $L_c^{\Delta[1]}$ preserves and reflects weak equivalences, these are exactly the maps $f$ such that $W_c(f)$ is a weak equivalence.